 N.C.
 Cooperative Extension is committed to diversity, equal opportunity and non-discrimination.
 This commitment extends across all 101 Extension Centers and includes providing open and inclusive access to every North Carolinian seeking to participate in our programs and activities.

-This site is for Extension’s county based employees and provides a collection of policies, procedures and training relative to equal access/equal opportunity, affirmative action, complaint processing and resolution related to our civil rights obligations as recipients of federal grant funding.
+This site is for Extension’s county based employees and provides a collection of policies, procedures and training relative to equal access/equal opportunity, affirmative action, complaint processing and resolution related to our civil rights obligations as recipients of federal financial assistance.

 Civil Rights Training